carissalow/rapids/docs/setup/configuration.md

 ## Time Segments

 Time segments (or epochs) are the time windows on which you want to extract behavioral features.
-For example, you might want to process data on every day, every morning, or only during weekends.
+For example, you might want to process data every day, every morning, or only during weekends.
 RAPIDS offers three categories of time segments that are flexible enough to cover most use cases: **frequency** (short time windows every day), **periodic** (arbitrary time windows on any day), and **event** (arbitrary time windows around events of interest).
 See also our [examples](#segment-examples).

 === "Frequency Segments"

-    These segments are computed on every day and all have the same duration (for example 30 minutes).
+    These segments are computed every day, and all have the same duration (for example, 30 minutes).
 Set the following keys in your `config.yaml`

     ```yaml
     TIME_SEGMENTS: &time_segments